vufrancois/Ollie/Crit Findings Log.md

 3. The adoption of self-driving cars is analogous to the adoption elevators.

 4. Is an AI humanizing enough to create trust?
 (Answered via research)

+## Crit 2 Notes:
+1. pivot to a marketing strategy.